tridactyl/tridactyl/readme.md

 -   How do I disable Tridactyl on certain sites?

-    In the beta you can use `blacklistadd`, like this: `blacklistadd mail.google.com/mail`.
+    You can use `blacklistadd`, like this: `blacklistadd mail.google.com/mail`.
+See `:help blacklistadd`.
+Also note that if you want something like the passkeys or ignorekeys features vimperator/pentadactyl had, you can use `bindurl`.
+See `:help bindurl`.

 -   How can I list the current bindings?

     `viewconfig nmaps` works OK, but Tridactyl commands won't work on the shown page for "security reasons".
 We'll eventually provide a better way.
 See [#98](https://github.com/cmcaine/tridactyl/issues/98).

--   Why doesn't Tridactyl work on some pages?

-    One possible reason is that the site has a strict content security policy.
-You can try to use `set csp clobber` to fix this, but know that it could worsen the security of sensitive pages.

 -   How can I know which mode I'm in/have a status line?